Apostille and Legalization Services

 FBI channeling is conducted online, except for fingerprint submission, which is explained above.

-Applicants receive FBI results by email.
+Applicants receive FBI results by email with a link to the results via pdf.

 Digital FBI results are typically delivered within 24–48 hours.